confidential-containers/trustee-operator/README.md

 - Deployment of CRDs, ConfigMaps and Secrets

   This is an example.
 Change it to real values as per your requirements.

-  It is recommended to uncomment the secret generation for the trustee authorization in the  [kustomization.yaml](config/samples/microservices/kustomization.yaml), for both public and private key (`kbs-auth-public-key` and `kbs-client` secrets)

-  For enabling logs with DEBUG severity, uncomment the `patch-env-vars.yaml` line in the  [kustomization.yaml](config/samples/microservices/kustomization.yaml).

   ```sh
   cd config/samples/microservices